costinciobanu/costinciobanu.github.io/_pages/research.md

 author_profile: true
 ---

-This is where information about my research will go.
+This is where working papers, publications, and information about my research will go.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

 {% include base_path %}

+{% for post in site.publications reversed %}
+  {% include archive-single.html %}
+{% endfor %}